 After getting off from my flight from Vienna I headed towards transit security, and was surprised to find that I was literally the only person headed in that direction.
 As I got to transit security I was asked for my boarding pass, and instead presented my e-ticket receipt and explained that I hadn’t yet received the boarding pass for my connecting flight.
 My Japanese is lacking somewhat (to put it lightly) and the agent’s English was lacking, so this quickly turned into a game of “Who’s on First?”
 The confusion was caused over the fact that my inbound Austrian flight and outbound Turkish flight were both flight number 51, and that seemed to really confuse the agent.
 She asked which flight I was departing on.
 I said Turkish 51.
 She asked which flight I was arriving on.
 I said Austrian 51.
 She said “but… that’s the same flight?”
 After several minutes of reassuring her they were different flights and intervention from a couple of other agents, I was cleared to pass through the security checkpoint.

 I had about a four hour connection before my Turkish flight to Istanbul, so headed to the ANA Suites Lounge.
 Upon entering I presented my e-ticket receipt and was admitted to the business class side of the lounge after the agent made a couple of phone calls to be sure I could use the lounge without my boarding pass.
+As a reminder, there are a couple of options in Tokyo available to anyone with a credit card with lounge access, if you wouldn’t otherwise have access based on your elite status or boarding pass.

 ANA lounge entrance